Jannael/DevSync/src/docs/model/group/doc.md

 # Member

 ## Add
+it adds a member to the groups,
+> [!TIP]
-it adds a member to the groups, remember user's belong to the group unless they reject the invitation
+> remember user's belong to the group unless they reject the invitation
+> [!CAUTION]
+> this function does not validates who is making the operation, only the data for it

 ### Parameters:
 - groupId ObjectId